 - a contribution towards travelling expenses

-- return a summary of how your student travel grant benefitted your studies/career in a blog post, Facebook review, or report
+- If successful - return a summary of how your student travel grant benefitted your studies/career in a blog post, Facebook review, or report

 Download the Student Travel Award application w/Expectations of Recipients HERE.

 Nau mai, hoki mai to our returning Māori Caucus student representative to NZARE Council – Kay-Lee Jones